Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

 - [HSLA Color](https://www.w3schools.com/css/css3_colors.asp):
   - `'hsla(0, 100%, 30%, 0.3)'`, `'hsla(115, 59%, 50%, 0.83)'`

 **Tip!** HSL colors separate the Hue from the other color components.
-Because of this use HSL can easily create rainbows, that is a sequence of colors that change hue, or tints and shades of a color, colors that get lighter or darker but stay in the same hue.
-Using HSL it's easier to programatically transform one color into another or create a sequence.
+Because of this use, HSL can easily create rainbows, that is a sequence of colors that change hue, or tints and shades of a color, colors that get lighter or darker but stay in the same hue.
+Using HSL it's easier to programmatically transform one color into another or create a sequence.

 Hue has a range of 0 to 360.
 Think of color as a circle and hue moves around the circle starting with red, moving through all of the colors of the rainbow and ending on red.